rxweb/rxweb/docs/reactive-form-validators/validation-decorators/password.md

 <ol>
    <li>Adding validation on oldPassword Field and adding  Custom Message on it.</li>
    <li>Apply validation in newPassword validation there is validators on digit, alphabets, contains, lowerCase, upperCase, specialCharacter,        minLength, maxLength.</li>
-   <li>Apply dynamic validation, If the validation will be changed based on some criteria in the application.</li>
+   <li>Apply password validation dynamically based on server rules.</li>
 </ol>
 Let’s see how password validator fulfil the need.